Modern HTML to PDF Conversion

 My requirements for the conversion tool are as follows:

-3. Uses 72 PPI.
-This requirement is a bit obscure, but it comes from the fact that I was recreating an existing design made in Illustrator at 72 PPI.
-I wanted to keep values consistent, so it was important that the Illustrator pt unit and the CSS pt unit matched.
-This will likely not be a high priority if you are creating something from scratch, however, a conversion tool which allows you to configure the scaling may come in handy if you realize you want some slight adjustment after the fact.
+unit matched.
+This will likely not be a high priority if you are creating something from scratch, however, a conversion tool which allows you to configure the scaling may come in handy if you realize you want some slight adjustment after the fact. - Free and open-source.

 Below are options I considered, what I learned about them, and their pros and cons.
 If you don’t want to wade through the options, I ended up going with headless Chromium as it suited my needs the best.
 This is also in no way a comprehensive list, paid options such as Prince and PDFCrowd’s HTML to PDF API were not considered.